Matike-Beseke/System-Virtualization-Project/README.md

 ## Objective

-This System Virtualization project aimed to test my knowledge in using VMware.
+This System Virtualization project is aimed to test my knowledge in using VMware (a service used to manage and administrate virtualization recources).
 This was for a school final, however I see the potential in being able to work your way around this specific vendor.
 In this lab I will list all the instructions given to me and drop the image of the completed task below.

 ### Skills Learned